SongWei-GT/two-phase-MHP/README.md

 Source code for [Granger Causal Chain Discovery for Sepsis-Associated Derangements via Multivariate Hawkes Processes].

+It includes
-It includes (1) simulation of linear MHP with both excitation and inhibitation effects; (2) log-likelihood calculation; (3) calculation of the gradient of the surrogate likelihood.
+(1) simulation of linear MHP with both excitation and inhibitation effects; (2) log-likelihood calculation;
+(3) calculation of the gradient of the surrogate likelihood.

+Moreover, we also provide a time-series version in my_functions_TS.py

 ## Example